PatWalters/practical_cheminformatics_tutorials/README.md

 This is a work in progress.
 It's more than possible that these tutorials contain mistakes and/or typos.
 If you find something that should be corrected, please submit an issue or a PR.
 In addition, I'm always looking to improve the text.
 Please let me know if there are aspects that could be explained more clearly.

 ### Acknowledgements
-These tutorials wouldn't be possible without the work of Greg Landrum and the [RDKit](https://www.rdkit.org/) team, as well as Cédric Bouysset and the his work on [mols2grid](https://github.com/cbouy/mols2grid).
+These tutorials wouldn't be possible without the work of Greg Landrum, Brian Kelley and the [RDKit](https://www.rdkit.org/) team, as well as Cédric Bouysset and the his work on [mols2grid](https://github.com/cbouy/mols2grid).
 Thanks!